codepath/android_guides/RxJava.md

 | Schedulers.newThread()     | create a new thread                                    |
 | Schedulers.trampoline()   | schedule work on the current thread but put on a queue |

-These schedulers than then be used to control which thread an observable or the subscriber are operating on using `subscribeOn()` and `observeOn()`.
+These schedulers can then be used to control which thread an observable or the subscriber are operating on using `subscribeOn()` and `observeOn()`.

 Schedulers come out of the box with RxJava.
 The RxAndroid library comes with `AndroidSchedulers.mainThread()`, which is a convenient way to access the main UI thread on Android.